Skip Navigation

 Standard 3

-Compare and contrast latent, plastic, and visible fingerprints.
+Compare and contrast latent, plastic, and patent fingerprints.

-1. Develop latent fingerprints using dusting, staining, and chemical fuming.
+1. Develop latent fingerprints using physical and chemical processing.

-2. Develop a plastic fingerprint using a mold (wax, soap, putty, etc.).
+2. Examine a plastic fingerprint using a mold (wax, soap, putty, etc.)

-3. Create and document visible fingerprints using digital photography.
+3. Create and document patent (visible) fingerprints using digital photography.

 Performance Skills